dclement1/Remote_Sensing_Workshop_2/README.md

 ![PointCloudZoom](Point_Cloud_zoom.JPG)

 - *Below is an interactive form of the point cloud, which you can manipulate and see from any angle and zoom in on.
-To pan the camera, click and hold down the left mouse button, while gragging the image around.
+To pan the camera, click and hold down the left mouse button, while dragging the image around.
 To zoom you use the scroll wheel on the mouse.
 Please spend a few minutes with this 3d visualization to gain a better understanding of the point cloud concept.*

 <iframe width="560" height="315" src="https://dl.dropboxusercontent.com/u/106681985/Daniel_Clement_Site/portal.html" frameborder="0" allowfullscreen="allowfullscreen"></iframe>